anapvasconcelos/ResearchArtifacts/data/ICSE_data_collected_from_websites.md

 <br><br>

 ---
+---

 # Events that started in 2022

-## 2022A - Authors of some tracks are asked to make their data available to the program committee or explain why this is not possible or desirable.
+## 2022A - Authors of some tracks are asked to make their data available to the program committee or explain why this is not possible or desirable

 ### 2022